Glen Scotia distillery: Product Range

 Each year, for the annual Campbeltown Malt Whisky Festival, Glen Scotia release a special limited release bottling.
 In 2019 this was a 15-year-old rum finish and 2020 a 14-year-old Tawny Port finish.
+In 2023 it was a 11-years-old white port finish.

+In October 2023, Glen Scotia has released a new annual special series.
+It is called 'The Icons Of Campbeltown' and the first bottling is the 12-year-old 'The Mermaid'.
+In August 2024, the distillery released 'The Dragon', the second whisky in the series.

 Additionally, special releases and other small production run bottlings also exist.